 The CP.3s are now even more compact and sport a 95mm front diameter vs the prior’s 114mm.
 The new sizing makes these lenses much more suitable for drone and gimbal setups.
 They are also lighter and more consistently built (the prior set had four different build sizes – this set has two), with exactly-matched focus rings with less torque in the motors for smoother operation.
-The glass in both sets is actually the same (with the exception of a few focal lengths, like the 18mm, which were completely redone), it’s the coatings and the mechanics that have been updated.
+The glass in both sets is actually the same (with the exception of a few completely redone focal lengths, like the 18mm).
+But the coatings and the mechanics are new.

-For photographers, the GH4’s relatively low 16.5MP resolution and paltry 49 AF points wasn’t ultra attractive.
+For photographers, the GH4’s relatively low 16.5MP resolution and paltry 49 AF points weren’t ultra attractive.
 The GH5 is a little more well-rounded for motion and stills, with a 20.3MP sensor and 225 focus points (though still contrast detection AF only).
-Plus, improvements have been made to that quintessentially “one-foot-in-both-worlds” feature: 4K Photo Mode.
-4K Photo Mode is now joined by a 6K Photo Mode (6K being a bit of a misnomer), which extracts a 18MP stills from short, 30 FPS recordings.
+“One-foot-in-both-worlds”-style benefits include 4K Photo Mode.
+4K Photo Mode is now joined by a 6K Photo Mode (6K is a bit of a misnomer), which extracts an 18MP stills from short, 30 FPS recordings.
 You can now also shoot 4K Photo Mode up to 60 FPS (previously limited to only 30 FPS).

 USB-C port for fast tethering, dual UHS-II SD slots, a tactile joystick, a super bright EVF…we could go on.
 But it’s time to close out the year.

 There are so many other releases we simply didn’t get to (the omission of the Fuji GFX from this list weighs heavy on my mind).
-Please explore some of our posts from earlier in the year (below the poll) and check out all of our favorites available to rent from 2017.
+Please explore some of our posts from earlier in the year and check out all of our favorites available to rent from 2017.